forscie/RAAED/README.txt

 of each SSHD_config is required in order to permit SSH-RSA authentication.

-     *These scripts should only be used for educational purposes, within the law.*
+     * These scripts should only be used for educational purposes, within the law. *
        Author: forScience james@forscience.xyz

+     * THESE SCRIPTS ARE OFFERED 'AS-IS'.
+SOME CUSTOMISATION IS REQUIRED. *